matter-labs/zksync-web-era-docs/docs/api/js/front-end.md

 ## Going to production rightaway

-If your front-end code does not deploy new smart contracts, then no changes for the codebase are required!
+If your front-end code does not deploy new smart contracts, then no changes to the codebase are required!
 All the existing SDKs/infrastructure will work out-of-box.

 ## Enabling zkSync features